dzaczek/Meshtastic-AI-Bridge/docs/QUICKSTART.md

 ```

 You should see:
-- Connection status messages
+- ✅ Connection status messages
-- TUI interface loading
+- ✅ TUI interface loading
-- Ready to receive messages
+- ✅ Ready to receive messages

-## Step 6: Test the Setup
+## Step 6: Test It Out! 🧪

 ### Send a Test Message
-1. From another Meshtastic device, send a message
+1. From another Meshtastic device, send any message
-2. You should see the message appear in the interface
+2. Watch it appear in your interface
-3. The AI should respond automatically
+3. The AI should respond automatically! 🤖

 ### Manual Test
 1. Press `f` to force an AI response
 2. Type a message and press Enter
 3. Check if the AI responds

-## Troubleshooting Quick Fixes
+## Quick Fixes for Common Issues 🔧

-### Connection Issues
+### "Can't connect to device"
 ```bash
 # Test if device is reachable
 ping 192.168.1.100  # Replace with your device IP